digitalrebar/doc/arch/objects/provider.rst

 ~~~~~~~~~~

 The Amazon EC2 provider is used to let Rebar create, reboot, and
 delete Amazon EC2 virtual machines.
-In order to use it, you should:
+In order to use it the following must be done:

 * Create a new IAM user on Amazon.
 * Make sure that IAM user has rights to create, reboot, and delete EC2